 2. Additional licence

-You did need an additional licence if your property was let as a House in Multiple Occupation that was outside the remit of the mandatory HMO licensing scheme, but that scheme ended on 30 September 2023.
+You needed an additional licence if your property was let as a House in Multiple Occupation that fell outside the remit of mandatory HMO licensing, but that scheme ended on 30 September 2023.

 3. Selective Licence